terrykong/s3tos3/README.md

 # You can also pass forward args to s4cmd.
 Any arg that this script does not consume (with the exception of --dry_run)
 #  are passed straight to s4cmd
 python s3tos3.py --src_idx 0 --dest_idx 1 --src_path s3://root/ --dest_path s3://workspace/ --multipart-split-size=100000000 -c 8 -t 3

+# If / doesn't have enough mem for your copies and you want to use a different tmp dir then
+python s3tos3.py --src_idx 0 --dest_idx 1 --src_path s3://root/file.txt --dest_path s3://workspace/ --tmp_dir /a/different/tmp/dir
 ```

 TODOs